Lavender Macarons with Vanilla Bean Buttercream

-Roasted Capsicum & Ricotta Pasta
+Roasted Capsicum Ricotta Pasta

 roasted-red-pepper-pasta-0209

 Tonight we made an easy pasta dish with roasted peppers and ricotta cheese.
 I love both of these items for a few reasons.
 Roasted peppers go well with pasta, on pizza, sliced over a bed of salt cod, or even in eggs.
 Ricotta you can add to pasta, onto a pizza or even eat as dessert with honey drizzled over the top!
 We usually have both items in the house and I guess, it can be called a “staple”.
-You will love this easy pasta dish … dinner in 25 minutes!
+You will love this easy pasta dish as dinner is ready in 25 minutes!

 *serves 2